November 2019 – First contract awarded for station architectural design

 2. Boring tests allow us to obtain more detailed data on soil and rock conditions, such as their resistance and profile.
 These characteristics serve as input data for the engineers who will design the plans and specifications.

 The waves are sent into the ground every 10 metres by manually striking a 20-lb.
 (9-kg) sledgehammer against a steel plate on the ground.
-The plate and sledgehammer are connected to the seismic cable, sensors and receiver.
+The plate and sledgehammer are connected to the seismic cable, sensors and receivers.
 The plate is struck several times to ensure that the waves are effectively transmitted all along the seismic line.

 The geophysical technician measures the wave refraction data directly on site and ensures that the signals are clear.
 Subsequent interpretation of the data will help identify the characteristics of the rock.